EE Broadband Review (Updated June 2026)

 Before you sign a 24-month contract, there are a couple of catches to keep in mind.

-Long Contracts: Most EE broadband deals still run for 24 months.
+Long contracts: EE’s mainstream broadband deals are still typically 24-month contracts.
 That is a long commitment if your local market changes quickly or a better fibre option turns up mid-way through.

 Ownership & Structure